Observational imprints of enhanced scalar power on small scales in ultra slow roll inflation and associated non-Gaussianities: Generation of secondary GWs in the radiation dominated epoch

 It should be evident that, because the quantity $h_\vk^\lambda$ involves products of the Fourier modes $\cR_\vk$ and $\cR_{\vk-\vp}$ of the curvature perturbations generated during inflation [see Eq.~\eqref{eq:hkl}], the power spectrum $\ph(k)$ of the secondary GWs will involve products of four such variables.
 If we assume that the Fourier modes of the curvature perturbations are Gaussian random variables, we can express the four-point function involving $\cR_\vk$ in terms of the two-point functions, i.e. in terms of the the inflationary scalar power spectrum~$\ps(k)$ [cf. Eq.~\eqref{eq:sps-d}].
 Equivalently, it can be said that, since the expectation value in the definition~\eqref{eq:phk} of the secondary tensor power spectrum has to be evaluated in the Bunch-Davies vacuum, the four-point function of the curvature perturbations can be expressed in terms of the two-point functions using Wick's theorem.
 Upon doing so, we can arrive at the following expression for the secondary tensor power spectrum:

 The trigonometric functions in this expression arise because of the form of the transfer function~$\cT(k\,\eta)$ [cf. Eq.~\eqref{eq:tf}].
 They reflect the fact that the Bardeen potentials~$\Phi_{\bm k}$ oscillate when the corresponding scales are inside the Hubble radius during the radiation dominated epoch.
 On averaging the secondary tensor power $\ph(k,\eta)$ over small time scales, we can replace the trigonometric functions in the above expression by their average over a time period.
+In such a case, only the overall time dependence remains, leading to~\cite{Kohri:2018awv,Espinosa:2018eve}